yegor256/blog/README.md

 My book [_256 Bloghacks_](https://www.yegor256.com/256-bloghacks.html)
 explains how this blog is built and maintained.

+The blog is built during deployment in this [Docker image](https://github.com/yegor256/blog-image).

 You are welcome to submit corrections to this blog.
 In order to do that, you will need [Ruby](https://www.ruby-lang.org/en/) 2.3+, [Bundler](https://bundler.io/),